IMX Interoperability Record – extended in Nottinghamshire Healthcare

-Nottinghamshire Healthcare NHS Foundation Trust (the Trust) has confirmed today the purchase of Viper360 interoperable clinical record plus a 3 year services and support contract from UK SME, ReStart Consulting Ltd (ReStart).
-This announcement follows the successful trial of Viper360 at the Trust and will extend the use of Viper360 to a wider range of the Trust’s services and facilities.
+Nottinghamshire Healthcare NHS Foundation Trust (the Trust) has confirmed today the purchase of IMX Interoperability Record plus a 3 year services and support contract from UK SME, ReStart Consulting Ltd (ReStart).
+This announcement follows the successful trial of IMX-IR at the Trust and will extend the use of IMX-IR to a wider range of the Trust’s services and facilities.

 The Trust provides a range of integrated healthcare services including mental health services, substance misuse services, intellectual and developmental disability services, secure mental health services, community healthcare and healthcare in prisons.

 These services are provided in a variety of settings such as community, inpatient and outpatient settings.
 The Trust manages two medium secure units and one high secure hospital.
 The Trust services are provided from more than 100 sites, with more than 9,000 staff and a revenue income of over £400million per year.
 There are multiple IT systems that are used throughout the Trust in the delivery of care.

 Many of the Trust’s patients and service users have both physical and mental health issues and use several services during their care, recovery and maintaining wellbeing.

 Andrew Haw, Head of Health Informatics, Nottinghamshire Healthcare advised; “Our Trust started as a mental health services provider and like many NHS organisations has grown through mergers.
 It now also offers community health provision.
 This means that it has disparate clinical systems for physical and mental health.”

 The use of these various systems caused some problems in that clinicians and pharmacists were having to re-enter material from one system into another which introduces a possibility of error.
 Clinicians and other support providers had to make decisions without having access to all the relevant documentation available within all the relevant systems, as they were not necessarily visible to them.